github/government.github.com/_posts/2013-10-17-xas-software.md

 [Ifeffit](https://github.com/newville/ifeffit), and
 [Larch](https://github.com/xraypy/xraylarch).

-As a system for linking the capabilities of the backend scientific tools to useful and expressive user interfaces, [Demeter](https://github.com/bruceravel/demeter) allows scientists to use data measured at synchrotron facilities to the fullest extent, enabling significant advances in many of the scientific areas most important to society.
-The programs built using Demeter -- Athena (for XAS data processing), Artemis (for quantittive XAS data analysis), and Hephaestus (a souped-up periodic table for the XAS practitioner) -- are in use by many hundreds of scientists around the country and around the world.
+As a system for linking the advanced capabilities of the backend scientific tools to useful and expressive user interfaces, [Demeter](https://github.com/bruceravel/demeter) allows scientists to use data measured at synchrotron facilities to the fullest extent, enabling significant advances in many of the scientific areas most important to society.
+The programs built using Demeter -- Athena (for XAS data processing), Artemis (for quantittive XAS data analysis), and Hephaestus (a souped-up periodic table for the XAS practitioner) -- enable many many hundreds of scientists from around the country and around the world to make scientific progress using XAS.